This page was last updated on 15-April-2021

 Community Music Victoria is actively speaking to Victorian Government representatives about a best practice, safe return to community music-making as restrictions ease across regional and metropolitan areas of the state.

-On 15 January 2021, in line with COVID Safe Summer Restrictions the following was posted on government websites:
+On 15th April, 2021, the following was posted on government websites:

 "Can I go to a rehearsal or lessons for singing or music?"

 Yes.
-If you are participating in a music or singing rehearsal or lesson it is recommended that you keep at least two metres from other people in the rehearsal or lesson.
-It is strongly recommended you wear a fitted face mask when you are singing indoors.
+If you are participating in a music or singing rehearsal or lesson it is recommended that you keep at least two metres from other people in the rehearsal or lesson, and keep safe by singing outdoors or in a well-ventilated room.

 "I’m a musician or in a band - can we rehearse at someone’s home?"